pantheon-systems/documentation/source/content/guides/lockr.md

 ### WP-CLI Commands

 The Lockr plugin contains a number of WP-CLI commands to quickly register a site and get a key through the command line.
+With WP-CLI, you can run the command `wp plugin install lockr - activate` to install and activate the Lockr plugin.

-#### Register the site with Lockr
+#### Register the Site with Lockr

 This command will register the site with Lockr to the email address provided.
 The password is only necessary for existing Lockr accounts.
 This is useful for automated deployment from a Custom Upstream using [Quicksilver](/quicksilver).